Breath of Fresh Air with Solid JS and Fable.Solid

 """

-If you haven’t felt excited about this then just hold on for a second.
-Another best thing about Fable.JSX is a jsx import.
+If you haven't felt excited about this, then just hold on for a second.
+Another great thing about Fable.JSX is the JSX import.
 Finally, it makes things easier to import any kind of JSX component in F#.
-Makes things easier for libraries like SolidJS which don’t use virtual DOM to create components so it doesn’t have any mechanism to create one.
-It just uses JSX syntax to create a real dom tree in HTML.
-See how easy it is when you are using the third part library you can write your code in TSX and import in F# with minimum effort.
-As you can see I am just exposing data to be passed and other configuration stays in TSX.
-So, it is staying near the reference code for that library.
-Make things easier to manage and read for future me as well as anyone joining the project in the future.
+It makes things easier for libraries like SolidJS which don't use a virtual DOM to create components, so they don't have any mechanism to create one.
+They just use JSX syntax to create a real DOM tree in HTML.
+See how easy it is when you are using a third-party library—you can write your code in TSX and import it in F# with minimum effort.
+As you can see, I'm just exposing data to be passed, and other configuration stays in TSX.
+So it stays near the reference code for that library, making things easier to manage and read for future me as well as anyone joining the project in the future.

 import type { Component } from 'solid-js';